-8 Abstract: The Philippines is a highly Christianized country where religious events are often 9 celebrated on a highly massive scale.
-One of these is the acclaimed Black Nazarene Procession, 10 which is a dynamic religious gathering that attracts a high volume of devotees that generate 11 extreme crowd densities making injuries and fatalities almost inevitable.
-Despite the rising 12 threat to pedestrian health and safety, limited studies have been conducted to evaluate the pedestrian dynamics with similar nature to the event.
-Through providing a more systematic 13 14 evaluation of the pedestrian dynamics in terms of density and speed during the event, the study 15 aims to develop methods and policies which can be used to improve the risk management planning of the Black Nazarene Procession.
-With the obtained video graphic survey, a static 16 17 grid analysis was utilized to characterize the actual pedestrian dynamics during the event.
-It 18 was determined that the density, aggressiveness and group formation of the pedestrians highly 19 influence the dynamics of the procession.
-In analyzing the density of the pedestrian surrounding 20 the image of the Black Nazarene, the researchers were able to generate an equation that can 21 systematically estimate the total number of participants during the procession.
-In addition, by evaluating the density behind the image, it was quantified that 68 to 70 pedestrians are needed 22 23 to push the image to have a smoother traverse procession movement.
-Furthermore, the duration 24 of the procession on each segment was quantified through time ratios.
-With the gathered data 25 from varying segments, it was observed that each segment produced varying densities, time ratios and aggressiveness of the pedestrians.
-Consequently, these data were used to properly 26 27 allocate human resources of the local government departments during the procession.
+Abstract: The Philippines is a highly Christianized country where religious events are often celebrated on a highly massive scale.
+One of these is the acclaimed Black Nazarene procession, which is a dynamic religious gathering that attracts high volume of devotees that generate extreme crowd densities making injuries and sometimes fatalities almost inevitable.
+Despite the rising threat to pedestrian health and safety, limited studies have been conducted to evaluate the dynamics of devotees with similar nature to the event.
+Using a more systematic evaluation of the devotees' dynamics in terms of density and speed during the event, the study aims to develop methods and policies which can be used to improve the risk management planning of the Black Nazarene procession.
+With the obtained video graphic survey, a static grid analysis was utilized to characterize the actual pedestrian dynamics during the event.
+It was determined that the density, aggressiveness and group formation of the pedestrians highly influence the dynamics of the procession.
+In analyzing the density of the pedestrian surrounding the image of the Black Nazarene, the researchers were able to generate an equation that can systematically estimate the total number of participants during the procession.
+In addition, by evaluating the density behind the image, it was quantified that 68 to 70 pedestrians are needed to push the image to have a smoother traverse procession movement.
+Furthermore, the duration of the procession on each segment was quantified through time ratios.
+With the gathered data from varying segments, it was observed that each segment produced varying densities, time ratios and aggressiveness of the devotees.
+Consequently, these data were used to properly allocate human resources of the local government departments involve in the management of the procession to hopefully minimize injuries and even deaths.